-I am writing to inform you of a recent data security incident experienced by PBS Engineering and Environmental Inc. ("PBS") that may have affected your personal information.
-We take the privacy and security of all personal information within its possession very seriously.
+I am writing to inform you of a recent data security incident experienced by Kutchins, Robbins & Diamond, Ltd. ("KRD") that may have affected your personal information.
+KRD takes the privacy and security of all personal information within its possession very seriously.
 Please read this letter carefully as it contains information regarding the incident and steps that you can take to help protect your personal information.

 What Happened?
-On February 4, 2022, PBS discovered that it had experienced an incident that disrupted access to some of its systems.
-In response, we took immediate steps to secure its systems and promptly launched an investigation.
-In so doing, we engaged independent digital forensics and incident response experts to determine what happened and to identify any information that may have been accessed or acquired without authorization as a result.
-On March 7, 2022, we learned that your personal information may have been impacted in connection with the incident which is the reason for this notification.
-Please note that we have no evidence of the misuse or attempted misuse of any potentially impacted information.
+On May 31, 2023, KRD identified suspicious activity associated with one of KRD's email accounts.
+In response, KRD took immediate steps to secure its email environment and promptly launched an investigation.
+In so doing, KRD engaged independent digital forensics and incident response experts to determine what happened and to identify any information that may have been accessed or acquired without authorization as a result.
+On February 5, 2024, KRD learned that your personal information may have been impacted in connection with the incident which is the reason for this notification.
+Please note that KRD has no evidence of the misuse or attempted misuse of any potentially impacted information.